KermanX/reactive-vscode/docs/guide/index.md

 ::: info [Twoslash](https://twoslash.netlify.app/) powered docs!

-You can hover the tokens in code blocks to see the type definitions for some uncovered functions.
+You can hover the tokens in code blocks to inspect their types.
+This is especially useful for details not covered in the docs.

 :::